-Unit Reference L/506/1791 BIIAB Reference BA1 Level 1 Credit Value 3 Guided Learning (GL) 30 Unit Summary The purpose of this unit is to provide the learner with the knowledge of employees' rights and employers' expectations and to be able to manage their own work and personal development.
-Learning Outcomes Assessment Criteria (1 to 3) (1.1 to 3.7) The learner will: The learner can: 1.
-Know employees' rights and 1.1 State an organisation's expectations for the employers' expectations conduct of its employees 1.2 State an employee's rights in relation to their employment 1.3 State why it is important to work within employees' rights and employers' expectations 1.4 State where to find information and advice on employees' rights and employers' expectations 2.
-Know how to manage their own work 2.1 Describe ways of managing allocated tasks to ensure they are completed on time 2.2 State the purpose of keeping other people informed of progress and problems with work activities 2.3 Explain the importance of accepting responsibility for one's own work 2.4 State the limits of their own responsibilities at work
+Unit Reference L/506/1791

+BIIAB Reference BA1

+Level 1

+Credit Value 3

+Guided Learning (GL) 30

+The purpose of this unit is to provide the

+Unit Summary learner with the knowledge of the principles of

+personal performance and development

+Learning Outcomes Assessment Criteria

+(1 to 3) (1.1 to 3.7)

+The learner will: The learner can:

+1. Know employees' rights and employers' expectations 1.1 State an organisation's expectations for the conduct of its employees

+1.2 State an employee's rights in relation to their employment

+1.3 State why it is important to work within employees' rights and employers' expectations

+1.4 State where to find information and advice on employees' rights and employers' expectations

+2. Know how to manage their own work 2.1 Describe ways of managing allocated tasks to ensure they are completed on time

+2.2 State the purpose of keeping other people informed of progress and problems with work activities

+2.3 Explain the importance of accepting responsibility for one's own work

+2.4 State the limits of their own responsibilities at work

 2.5 State what to do when a problem arises with work activities 3.
-Know ways of managing and improving personal performance and development 3.1 State the purpose and benefits of personal development at work performance and development 3.2 Describe the purpose of individual and team goals and targets 3.3 Explain the use of personal development plans 3.4 Explain the importance of fulfilling a personal development plan 3.5 Outline a manager's role in an individual's personal development 3.6 Outline relevant personal development opportunities and career paths within the organisation 3.7 Describe how acting on feedback can benefit a team and organisation
+Know ways of managing and improving personal performance and development 3.1 State the purpose and benefits of personal development at work 3.2 Describe the purpose of individual and team goals and targets 3.3 Explain the use of personal development plans 3.4 Explain the importance of fulfilling a personal development plan 3.5 Outline a manager's role in an individual's personal development 3.6 Outline relevant personal development opportunities and career paths within the organisation 3.7 Describe how acting on feedback can benefit a team and organisation